muneeruddin-quadri/Cafe-Camper-Menu/README.md

 # Cafe-Camper-Menu
-It's a project of cafe menu in html and css
+It's a project of cafe menu made with html and css